corda/corda-docs/content/en/docs/corda-os/4.6/business-network-membership.md

 This is an extension of Corda OS 4.6.
 If you have this version of Corda, and want to set up and run a Business Network, you can make use of the extension flows.

-### Create a business network
+## Create a business network

-Either from the node shell or from an RPC client, run `CreateBusinessNetworkFlow`.
+From either the node shell or from an RPC client, run `CreateBusinessNetworkFlow`.
 This will self-issue a membership with an exhaustive permissions set that allows the calling node to manage future operations for the newly created network.

 **Flow arguments:**